 Then what happens in Books VIII and IX is a very careful, detailed description of the different types of souls that are characteristic of the citizens of these four degenerate regimes.
 In turns out that just as there is a strict analogy between the best city and the best soul, there is a strict analogy between degenerate cities and degenerate souls.
 Degenerate cities give rise to degenerate souls that are corrupt in the exact same way as the city, just as degenerate souls give rise to appropriate cities.
-There’s a kind of circular causation that goes on there.
+There’s a kind of circular causation at work here.
 Oligarchy raises up oligarchical men, and oligarchical men demand more oligarchy.

 The leading factor, though, is the soul.
-Timarchy degenerates into oligarchy when the souls of the rulers degenerate into oligarchical souls, and so the driving force of history is really human character, the human soul, and when people’s characters begin to change, the kinds of regimes that they live in will change, too.
-So, we get a whole philosophy of history and culture in these two books.
+Timarchy degenerates into oligarchy when the souls of the rulers degenerate into oligarchical souls.
+So, the driving force of history is really human character, the human soul, and when people’s characters begin to change, the kinds of regimes that they live in will change, too.
+Thus, we find a whole philosophy of history and culture in these two books.
 At the core of this philosophy of history and culture are the different transformations that the human soul can undergo.

 Then, at the end of Book IX, finally, Socrates brings us back to the question of what life do we choose.
 At this point, Glaucon is willing to choose the life of philosophy rather than the political life.
 In effect, the argument of the Republic is completed.

-Then we have Book X, which is almost an appendix where you have side-by-side an attack on autonomous poetry, poetry for poetry’s sake, and a myth which is an example of poetry with an edifying aim.
+Then we have Book X, which is almost an appendix where you have side-by-side an attack on autonomous poetry, poetry for poetry’s sake, and a myth that is an example of poetry with an edifying aim.
 So, there’s something interesting about that last book.
 It attacks poetry, and it is poetry.
-After attacking poetry and arguing for the banishment of the poets, Plato then gives a poetic work, this myth called the Myth of Er, as a model of what poetry will be like in a perfected society.
+After attacking poetry and arguing for the banishment of the poets, Plato then gives a poetic work, the Myth of Er, as a model of what poetry will be like in a perfected society.
 The Republic is just loaded with myths—myths and parables and stories.
-It not only has these myths, but it also theorizes about the importance of myth—why one would tell such tales.
+It not only contains myths, but it also theorizes about the importance of myth—why one would tell such tales.

 The basic structure of the soul is that it has three parts.
-But all of these parts have a common directedness towards some particular thing that that part of the soul needs for its satisfaction.
-Plato calls this directedness of the different parts of the soul towards their particular, specific satisfactions love or eros.
+But all of these parts are directed towards particular things needed for its satisfaction.
+Plato calls this directedness of the different parts of the soul towards their specific satisfactions love or eros.
 So, he speaks of the different parts of the soul having different loves.
-Love of victory or of honor.
-Love of gain or the necessities of life or money.
+Love of victory or of honor, which characterize spirit.
+Love of gain or the necessities of life or money, which characterize desire.
 Love of the truth or love of wisdom, which are characteristic of the rational soul.

 The different parts of the soul can relate to one another in essentially political ways, by which I mean in terms of ruler and ruled.
-You can have a soul that’s ruled by reason, a soul that’s ruled by spiritedness, or a soul that’s ruled by desire.
-These are the basic three types of character for Plato.
-Plato believes that human beings have a certain amount of freedom, and our basic freedom is the freedom to establish one part of our soul as the ruler over the others.
+Plato believes that human beings have a certain amount of freedom.
+Our basic freedom is to establish one part of our soul as the ruler over the others.
 We have a certain choice of the character that we have, the kind of life that we’ll lead.
-The way that we make that choice is that we understand the parts of the soul, and then we choose which part of the soul will be the ruling part and what parts will be subordinate.
-There are three basic types of men: men ruled by reason, spirit, or desire.
+We make that choice by understanding the parts of the soul, then choosing which part will rule.
+There are three basic types of men for Plato: men ruled by reason, spirit, or desire.

-What you get in the Republic is an extraordinarily exaggerated image of a soul, namely the philosopher-king, and also of a city, namely what is called the Kallipolis or ideal city, the “city in speech,” the republic in the Republic.
-This utopian city is ruled by reason, too.
+What we get in the Republic is an extraordinarily exaggerated image of a soul ruled by reason, namely the philosopher-king, and also of a city, namely what is called the Kallipolis or ideal city, the “city in speech,” the republic in the Republic, which is ruled by reason, too.
 At the core of the Republic, then, is the image of the philosopher as a superlatively rational human being and of the ideal utopian city as the kind of city where reason in the form of philosopher-kings rules over other human beings.

-There are all kinds of things that go wrong, though, when you establish the absolute dominance of reason in the soul.
+There are all kinds of things that go wrong, though, when you establish the absolute dominance of reason in society.
 Plato illustrates these problems in the Republic by proposing things like the community of wives and children and the philosopher-king—or what he treats as an extraordinarily paradoxical, preposterous claim, namely the equality of the sexes, specifically the equality of the sexes among the guardians.
-Basically, what he is talking about is women in the military.
+Basically, he is talking about women in the military.

 Why does Plato make these proposals?
 Well, one of the reasons is precisely to show the limitations of reason in ruling the soul and in ruling the city.
-Because he shows the extraordinary deformations of spiritual and political life that take place if the soul is ruled entirely by reason.
+Because he shows the extraordinary deformations of spiritual and political life that take place if they are ruled entirely by reason.
 But on the other hand, he’s very much concerned to implant within Glaucon this idea of being entirely ruled by reason.

 By the end of Book IX, Socrates has convinced Glaucon that the kind of city ruled by philosophers could never come into existence.
 But Glaucon is just as much convinced that the kind of soul in which reason rules can and should come into existence and that he should strive to make himself as rational a human being as he possibly can be.